pradeepsen99/UIUC-Transit/README.md

 ### Prerequisites

 All you need is a Mac running the latest version of XCode and Simulator installed.
+* XCode Version: 9.4.1
+* Mac Version: 10.13.5

 ### Installing Locally